iwanders/pico2w_thing_91c27/board/README.md

 Nominal  $R=\frac{V_s - V_f}{I_f}$, `(3.3-2.75)/4e-3` = 137.5 ohm.

 At full brightness;`(3.3-2.75)/20e-3` = 27 ohm, 30 ohm is approx 18mA.

+Well, 3.3k is perfectly fine for an indicator led.
+200 ohm is bright enough to be uncomfortable (47 even more so), 2k is also fine.

 ## LMS6DSV320X